Travel Hacks: How to Backpack Longer Today

 Travel hacks are really not some secret thing that you have to be apart of an elite club to know.
 Travel hacks are simply noted learned lessons that you apply to your next move.
-Because I’ve gained some valuable experiences while traveling the globe, here are some tips, tricks, and resources I’ve gathered throughout my time on the road.

-Daily Questions that we will answer with Travel Hacks
+Daily Travel Questions that I will answer

 - “How do you travel so much?”